dkchcl/DevOps/Notes/Docker/Dockers.md

 **What is Docker?**

+What is Docker?
+Docker is an open-source containerization platform by which you can pack your application and all its dependencies into a standardized unit called a container.
+Containers are light in weight which makes them portable and they are isolated from the underlying infrastructure and from each other container.
+You can run the docker image as a docker container in any machine where docker is installed without depending on the operating system.

 Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 Docker is a platform designed to help developers build, share, and run container applications.
 We handle the tedious setup, so you can focus on the code.